intel/nauta/docs/user-guide/actions/getting_started.md

   -h, --help  Displays help messaging information.

 Commands:
-  config, cfg      Set limits and requested resources in templates.
-  experiment, exp  Start, stop, or manage training jobs.
-  launch, l        Launch the web user-interface or TensorBoard.
-Runs as a process
+  config, cfg      Set limits and requested resources in templates. experiment, exp  Start, stop, or manage training jobs. launch, l        Launch the web user-interface or TensorBoard.
+Runs as a
-                   in the system console until the user stops the process.
-                   To run in the background, add '&' at the end of the line. mount, m         Displays a command to mount folders on a local machine. predict, p       Start, stop, and manage prediction jobs and instances. user, u          Create, delete, or list users of the platform.
-                   Can only be run by a platform administrator. verify, ver      Verifies whether all required external components contain the proper versions installed. version, v       Displays the version of the installed nctl application.
+                   process in the system console until the user stops the process.
+To run in the background, add '&' at the end of the line. model, mo        Commands used to manage processing, conversion and packaging of models. mount, m         Displays a command that can be used to mount a client's folder on their local machine. predict, p       Start, stop, and manage prediction jobs and instances. template, tmp    Command for handling templates used by the system. user, u          Create, delete, or list users of the platform.
+Can only be run by a platform administrator. verify, ver      Verifies whether all required external components contain the proper versions installed.
 ```

 ## Example Experiments